Ahnd6474/Cell-counting/README.md

 6. Run the Streamlit demo or call the Python API to verify everything is working.

-### Pretrained weights

-The examples assume the best-performing weights are stored at `results/models/best.pt`.
-If you are starting from a fresh clone:

-1. Download the pretrained checkpoint that accompanies the project (for example via an internal artifact store) and save it as `best.pt` inside `results/models/`.
-2. Alternatively, supply a custom path when calling `load_model` or `count_cells` if you keep the weights elsewhere.

 ## Python usage

 ### Loading the model